mpluswow/wow-modding/README.md

 ### IMPORTANT :
-he AIO.Handle or AIO.Msg() functions automatically pass the player object as the first parameter.
+AIO.Handle or AIO.Msg() functions automatically pass the player object as the first parameter.
 If your client-side function isn't expecting that, it could interpret the player's name (or other attributes) as the first piece of data, leading to issues when processing the table of IDs.